About this course

 - Relevant subjects: Business, Management

-- Access: Achievement of the Access to HE Diploma; achievement of level 2 credits in Maths and English Language.
+- Access: Achievement of the HE Diploma; achievement of 30 L3 credits at merit; achievement of Level 2 credits giving GCSE equivalency (where appropriate) in English Language and Mathematics

 We welcome applications from students who do not have the entry requirements outlined.
 The university will consider applications on the basis of evidence of personal, professional and educational experience which indicates an applicant's ability to meet the demands of the degree.